Ilminster: Church

 Ilminster takes its name from the River Isle and its large church of St Mary, which is known as The Minster.
 The Hamstone building dates from the 15th century, but was refurbished in 1825 by William Burgess and the chancel restored in 1883.
 Further restoration took place in 1887-89 and 1902.
 Among the principal features are the Wadham tombs; those of Sir William Wadham and his mother, dated 1452 and Nicholas and Dorothy Wadham 1609 and 1618.

 The tower rises two storeys above the nave.
 It has three bays, with a stair turret to the north-west corner.
 The bays are articulated by slender buttresses with crocketed finials above the castellated parapet.
 Each bay on both stages contains a tall two-light mullioned-and-transomed window with tracery.
 The lights to the top are filled with pierced stonework; those to the base are solid.
 The stair turret has string courses coinciding with those on the tower, and a spirelet with a weathervane.
 It contains a bell dating from 1732 made by Thomas Bilbie and another from 1790 made by William Bilbie of the Bilbie family.
 The church has been designated by English Heritage as a Grade I listed building.

 Shopping

-The town has a selection of shops including a traditional Edwardian-style clothing and soft furnishings store called Dyers.
-A Tesco superstore opened in November 2007.
+The town has a selection of shops including antique shops, home design, estate agents, hairdressers and several cafes and restaurants, many reminiscent of the style of earlier Edwardian and Victorian years, such as traditional Edwardian-style clothing and soft furnishings store, the Ilminster Emporium, Frame of Mind, an antiques and gifts shop and in the 15C Market Square, the Temperly store in the Phoenix Studios.
+A Tesco superstore is also located in the town centre.

 In November the town celebrates the lighting of the Christmas lights with a Victorian evening.
-This is normally accompanied by local shops serving rum and cakes.
+In earlier days celebrations were normally accompanied by the staff of local shops dressing in Victorian costume and serving rum and cakes and other refreshments ..participation by shops offering hospitality in these days is now much reduced although there is still a convivial atmosphere while visitors are enjoying their shopping.